-Transition to Community from Institutions During COVID-19
+Transition to Community from Institutions

-This is a matter of life and death.

-You have the power to save lives by diverting people from going into nursing facilities in the first place, and getting people out of nursing facilities.
+- This is a matter of life and death. - You have the power to save lives by diverting people from going into institutions, and getting people out of institutions.

 What barriers do you encounter while diverting people from, and transitioning people out of, institutions?